-Assessing and processing housing applications, sales of shared ownership properties, service eligibility and completing tenancy sign-ups
+Assessing and processing housing applications, sales of shared ownership properties, service eligibility and complete tenancy sign-ups

-- To process your application, we require your name and contact details (including telephone numbers, email addresses and details of anyone you may choose to represent you) for use across the organisation and by our contractors, suppliers and partners.
+To process your application, we requires your name and contact details (including telephone numbers, email addresses and details of anyone you may choose to represent you) for use across the organisation and by our contractors, suppliers and partners.

 This information is required as we will be unable to accept an application for services without it.
-Information on household members is required as Sage Homes have legal obligations to collect and retain information and also it is also in our legitimate interests to know who will be living in our premises and to ensure the property offered is adequate for the needs of the household.
+Information on household members is required as it is also in our legitimate interests to know who will be living in our premises and to ensure the property offered is adequate for the needs of the household.
 We assume any information you provide about household members is provided with their full knowledge and you should direct your household members to this policy.

-- We will also use your contact information to tell you about changes to Sage Homes, for example changes to our organisational structure and governance arrangements, and to resolve or investigate complaints.
+We will also use your contact information to tell you about changes to Sage, for example changes to our organisational structure and governance arrangements, and to resolve or investigate complaints.

 The provision of this information is a ‘contractual requirement’.
 Without this information, we may be unable to manage or provide your services.
 For example, we would not be able to discuss changes to your service if we do not hold you contact details.
 Please speak to us if you have any concerns.

 Confirming your eligibility for housing and prevent fraud and illegal sub-letting